-Once you have finalised your booking, Béatrice will put you in touch with Heather, our on-site manager and either Béatrice or Heather will answer all the questions you have on the lead up to your trip.
+Once you have finalised your booking, Heather, our on-site manager, will answer all the questions you have on the lead up to your trip.
 A few days before you arrive Heather will contact you to explain check-in procedures.
 Please note that check in is 16:00 or later.
 Please note that when you rent the farmhouse, independently of the Chateau, we ask you to respect the privacy of the Chateau guests.
 Farmhouse guests only have access to the farm yard and the farmhouse and not the Chateau grounds.